-To be considered for an academic scholarship under the OAS Academic Scholarships Program, an applicant must complete the following two-step process:
+To be considered for an academic scholarship under the OAS Academic Scholarships Program, an applicant must complete the following three-step process:

 - Step one: Complete and submit the Organization of American Sates (OAS) online application form for graduate studies and provide the supporting documents as requested.

-- Step two: Complete and submit the Department of Foreign Affairs, Trade and Development (DFATD) online application form available on this site and provide the supporting documents as requested.
+- Step three: Complete and submit the Department of Foreign Affairs, Trade and Development (DFATD) online application form available on this site and provide the supporting documents as requested

 These applications will be used in the final selection process.
 Late or incomplete submissions will not be considered.